rajuaman1/QNPy-Latte/README.md

 We recommend creating a new anaconda enviornment first and then running the above command.

 ## Tutorial Notebooks and Scripts
-The associated GitHub contains tutorial notebooks and scripts that utilize the QNPy package to conduct the clustering and modelling of light curves.
+The associated GitHub contains tutorial notebooks and scripts that utilize the QNPy_Latte package to conduct the clustering and modelling of light curves.
 Please visit [Our GitHub](https://github.com/rajuaman1/QNPy_Latte) for more.